 Contribution to Editorial Decisions

-The UOSJHSS and the UOSJSLS adopt the double-blinded peer review method.
+The UoS (JSIS) adopt the double-blinded peer review method.
 Reviewers assist the editor in making editorial decisions and may also serve the author in improving the paper through their comments.

 Responsible Review Conduct

-1. Reviewers are not supposed to examine submissions that fall out of the scope of the UOSJHSS and the UOSJSLS.
+1. Reviewers are not supposed to examine submissions that fall out of the scope of the UoS (JSIS).

 2. Any external reviewer who feels unqualified or not ready to review the submitted manuscript should notify the editor and withdraw from the review process.